laurburke/laurburke.github.io/_site/README.md

 Let's Connect!
 </h4>
 <p style="font-size:16px;">
-  Get in touch via <a href="mailto:laurenemilyburke17@gmail.com">email</a> or any of the social media channels linked below.
+  Get in touch via <a href="mailto:laurenemilyburke17@gmail.com" style="text-decoration: none; color:#039fb9">email</a> or any of the social media channels linked below.
 </p>